Pyt-logo

 Sigiriya

 Visiting this place in the post-morning (after 10 AM) is not advisable, as it is difficult to climb the rock under the blazing sun.
 This place is designated as a UNESCO World Heritage Site.
 Sigiriya rock is 200 metres tall and has its own historical importance, dating back to the 5th century AD.
 This rock has 1200 steps and needs a solid 2.5 hours to climb, get down and enjoy everything about the rock.
-Your sweat breaks can never get boring, as it is filled with amazing paintings and panoramic views.
+Your sweat breaks can never get boring, as they are filled with amazing paintings and panoramic views.
 Missing this place would create a peak in your happy curve.

 Kandy

 The taste of Buddhism is around every corner of Kandy.
 A fallen tooth has always been a childhood fantasy to every kid, and now these kids grow to embellish their childhood by visiting the Tooth relic temple.
-The Kandy Lake, the historic three-temple loop, and flavourful coconut-savoured dishes make it a worthwhile stop in Kandy.
+The Kandy Lake, the historic three-temple loop, and flavourful coconut-flavoured dishes make it a worthwhile stop in Kandy.
 Get a Kandy tour package with us and enjoy your trip hassle-free.

 Festivals Of Sri Lanka in July